liampc/100-days-of-code/log.md

 Thoughts: learn fetch data from a json file, practice using regex, practice using filter and map.
 I learned a new way to display new divs without manually adding attributes properties using the DOM.
 Hopefully it can be applied to my Library project.
 Tomorrow I'll try to apply it.

+## Day 34 : 25 June 2020

+Progress: redesign html and css of Library project, do Basic scripting and fucntional programming exercises in FCC

+Thoughts: not really productive today, I wasn't really excited in fixing CSS.
+I think I will be able to apply the practices that I learned from the country codes project in my Library so I decided to get back to it.